-Our current fee is \$130 per 10-week season.
-Partial needs-based scholarships are available and are based on household income and the number of people living in a household.
+Our current fee is \$150 per 10-week season.
+Partial needs-based scholarships are available and are based on household income.

 SITE LIASON JOB DESCRIPTION

 Position Profile

 The Girls on the Run Site Liaison must possess a passion for and commitment to improving the lives and opportunities of girls in third through eighth grades.
 The Girls on the Run program provides a safe and interactive way to learn about healthy living which includes information on important topics such as goal-setting, cooperation, healthy decision-making, and self-respect, while training for a 5k event.
 The innovative curriculum teaches girls to listen and open up while also encouraging them to commit to a healthy lifestyle and harness the inner strength that they possess.
 Our important mission is accomplished by giving girls the tools to make positive choices for a healthy body and mind, while reducing the many risks they face today.